webiny/commodo/README.md

 await user.save();
 ```

+## Is Commodo ORM/ODM?
+Fundamentally, Commodo is not an ORM/ODM, but can very quickly become one, by utilizing a simple `withStorage` HOF.

+Using HOFs is a very flexible approach for defining your data models, because you only utilize the functionality you actuall need.

 ## Core packages:

+In the following section, we show all of the useful HOFs that are available.

 | Package | Short Description | Version |
 | :--- | :---: | :---: |